walmartlabs/lacinia/docs/tutorial/database-1.rst

    :emphasize-lines: 5-6, 8-23, 29-42

-The requires for the ``db`` namespace have changed; we're using the ``postgres.async`` namespace to connect to the database, and that entails using some ``core.async`` functions.
+The requires for the ``db`` namespace have changed; we're using the ``postgres.async`` namespace to connect to the database, and that entails using some ``clojure.core.async`` functions.

 The ClojureGameGeekDb record has changed; it now has a ``conn`` (connection) field, and that is the connection to the PostgreSQL database.